scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 res0: Int = 4
 ```

-Notice in this example that there’s no need for a `return` statement at the end of the method.
+Notice that there’s no need for a `return` statement at the end of the method.
 Because everything in Scala is an _expression_ — meaning that each line of code returns (or _evaluates to) a value — there’s no need to add `return` to an expression.

 This becomes more clear when you condense that method and write it on one line: